Wednesday, March 20, 2013

 1961-1963

-Although the Kennedys embodied the spirit of American optimism, Jackie’s tastes were decidedly French, strongly influencing how she would approach her new position.
-In addition to being fluent in French, Jackie was well-versed in French art, architecture, and history.
-Even when she undertook a major project to restore the historic integrity of the White House, gathering outstanding examples of American art and furniture from around the United States, she quietly hired a French designer to redecorate the rooms.
-However, one of the first things she did as First Lady was to hire a 36-year-old French chef named Rene Verdon who was working in New York.
-1,2
+Although the Kennedys embodied the spirit of American optimism, Jackie’s tastes were decidedly French, strongly influencing how she approached her new position.
+Fluent in French, she was well-versed in French art, architecture, and history.
+When undertaking a major project to restore the historic integrity of the White House, she collected outstanding examples of American art and furniture from around the United States, while quietly enlisting a French designer to redecorate the rooms.
+However, one of her first decisions as First Lady was to hire René Verdon, a 36-year-old French chef working in New York.1,2

 In mid-April, the U.S. sponsored the ill-fated invasion of Cuba at the Bay of Pigs.
 Although the military operation was a fiasco, JFK’s popularity soared to 82% that month, an all-time high.
 After seeing the opinion polls, the deeply-embarrassed president remarked, “The worse you do, the better they like you.”
-The popularity of the Kennedys has remained high for more than fifty years, even though the reputation of the administration declined among historians and political scientists.
+The popularity of the Kennedys has remained high, even though the reputation of the administration declined among historians and political scientists.
 Like an enduring work of art, blending opposite elements into a coherent whole, the Kennedys combined the casual sophistication and elegance of the European aristocracy with American traits like youth and energy.
 By all accounts, they were a glamorous couple who knew how to turn on the charm, and a real team when it came to entertaining, each marveling at the others ability to captivate their guests.

 On May 3, the Kennedys hosted their first state dinner, honoring President Habib Bourguiba of Tunisia.
 The menu below features carre d’agneau bouquetière, a rack of lamb covered with parsley, garlic, and bread crumbs.
 It is fascinating how much these menus reflect what Jackie liked to eat at this point in her life.
 Although it is not unusual for the cuisine at the White House to be in sync with the First Lady’s tastes, nor is it odd for meals to follow a pattern when entertaining at a high frequency, the dishes fall within a particularly narrow band.
 Her favorite meal comprised cold poached salmon, a lamb entrée served with potatoes and string beans, and a dessert made with ice cream.
 As it happens, lamb was served on ten of these twenty-six occasions.
 Potatoes and string beans also appear often.
-Perhaps it is not surprising that the cuisine closely followed her preferences since JFK had no real interest in food.
-In a letter to the wife of the British Prime Minister in June of 1963 about an upcoming visit of the president, Jackie advised, “Just do whatever you would do in your own home—His tastes are distressingly normal—plain food—children’s food—good food—He likes anything.”4
+Perhaps it is not surprising that the cuisine closely mirrored her preferences since JFK had no real interest in food.
+In a letter to the wife of the British Prime Minister in June 1963 about an upcoming visit of the president, Jackie advised, “Just do whatever you would do in your own home—His tastes are distressingly normal—plain food—children’s food—good food—He likes anything.”4

-How clever of you, Mr. President!, she responded.
+How clever of you, Mr. President! she responded.
 However, did you know?

 Oh, he replied, I'm getting pretty good at itnow that fashion is becoming more important than politics and the press is paying more attention to Jackie's clothes than my speeches.5